tormol/posixmq/README.md

 ## Differences from [posix_mq](https://github.com/aprilabank/posix_mq.rs)

-* `send()` and `receive()` borrows byte slices instead of consuming and producing vectors, which avoids unnecessary allocations.
+* `send()` and `receive()` borrows byte slices instead of consuming and producing vectors, avoiding unnecessary allocations.
 * Supports deadlines / timeouts.
-* Optionally integrates with `mio` so the message queues can be polled.
+* Optionally integrates with `mio`.
 * Is dual-licensed Apache-2.0 and MIT instead of only MIT.

 ## Minimum Rust version

 The minimum supported Rust version is 1.31.
-While the crate might currently compile on older versions, a minor release can break this.
-Until rustup has builds for DragonFlyBSD and Illumos, this crate will never require a newer Rust version than what is available in the DragonFlyBSD or Joyent repositories.

 ## License